MirkMart/Lab_CompGeno/2024/05_OG.Inference_Phylogenomic/README.md

 Orthology is **always** defined by phylogenetics and unit of comparison:

-1. **One-to-one ortologs:** in both species is present only one copy of the gene, arise after speciation event (x1 and y1, x2 and y2).
+1. **One-to-one orthologs:** in both species is present only one copy of the gene, arise after speciation event (x1 and y1, x2 and y2).
-2. **Many-to-one** and **one-to-many ortologs:** after specieation event, one or more duplication events occured in one of the two lineages, as a result we have **three or more** ortholog genes (x2 and z1)!
+2. **Many-to-one** and **one-to-many ortologs:** after specieation event, one or more duplication events occured in one of the two lineages, as a result we have **three or more** ortholog genes (x1, y1, and z1)!
 3. **Many-to-many ortologs:** after speciation event, one or more duplications events occured in both lineages, as a result we have **multiple copies** of ortologs genes.
-4. **Paralogs:** (x1 and x2, x1 and y2)
+4. **Paralogs:** (x1 and x2, y1 and y2)
 5. **In-paralogs:** is definied over a triplet.
 It involves a pair of genes and a speciation event of reference.
-A gene pair is an in-paralog if they are paralogs and duplicated after the speciation event of reference (x1 and y2 with respect to S1).
+A gene pair is an in-paralog if they are paralogs and duplicated after the speciation event of reference (x1 and x2 with respect to S1).
 6. **Out-paralogs:** is also a relation defined over a pair of genes and a speciation event of reference.
-This pair is out-paralogs if the duplication event through which they are related to each other predates the speciation event of reference (x1 and y2 with respect to S2).
+This pair is out-paralogs if the duplication event through which they are related to each other predates the speciation event of reference (x1 and x2 with respect to S2).

 ![Example](../99_Figures/Orthologs_Paralogs.png)